HokAI — Find the Right AI Tool

 Make (Integromat) — Visual builder, flexible routing, good for complex flows.
 Strong for multi-step automations and conditional logic.

-Pipedream — Developer-focused, code steps alongside pre-built actions.
+Pipedream — Developer-focused with code steps alongside pre-built actions.
 Good when you need custom logic in the middle of a workflow.

 Visual Builders vs. Code-Based Automation

-Code-based automation — Write scripts (Python, Node, etc.) that call APIs directly.
-More flexible, but requires development skills.
-Tools like Pipedream and Windmill blend both: visual flows with code steps where needed.
+Code-based automation — Write scripts that call APIs directly.
+More flexible but requires development skills.
+Tools like Pipedream and Windmill blend both.

-When You Need a Workflow Platform vs. a Single AI Tool
+When to Use a Workflow Platform vs. a Single Tool

 You need a workflow platform when:

-- You must connect AI to multiple apps (CRM, email, docs, databases)
+• You need to connect AI to multiple apps (CRM, email, docs, databases)

 A single AI tool is enough when:

-- No integration with other systems is required
+• No integration with other systems is needed

 Many teams start with one AI tool, then add a workflow platform when they need to automate across apps.